-7.4.2 Disadvantages of owner-controlled insurance

-The disadvantages of owner-controlled insurances include (this is not an exhaustive list):

-There is no reduction to Contractor's general insurance policy premium when one project is excluded from insurance cover.
+7.4.2 Disadvantages of owner-controlled insurance The disadvantages of owner-controlled insurances include (this is not an exhaustive list): There is no reduction to Contractor's general insurance policy premium when one project is excluded from insurance cover.
 Usually, contractors, carry a block of insurance for all of their projects and the premiums charged will not significantly change because one project is excluded.
 There is no claims history and therefore the insurer is likely to load the premium charged to the Employer as the policy taken out is a once-off owner-controlled insurance policy.
 Alternatively, the insurer may only make the premium for owner-controlled insurance economical by making the Employer carry very large excesses.
 Similarly, the benefit of a discount for bulk continuous business, as a Contractor would likely get, will not arise.
 The cost of site security tends to be higher on owner-controlled insurance.
 This is because insurers will seek to minimise risk exposure as much as possible with an Employer that has very little commercial leverage because of the once-off nature of the insurance requirement.
 Owner-controlled insurances must be tendered for separately in an open transparent and competitive way which will involve an additional administrative function and cost.
 The scope of the insurance contract may be very difficult to define at tender stage as the Contractor will not be known and additional costs will probably arise later when the insurers know who the Contractor and sub-contractors are, or else a very significant premium will be charged for such an unknown at the outset.

-Tender Evaluation Example
+Part 7 Evaluating Tender Submissions Section 7.5 Tender Evaluation Example

-7.5.1 Introduction

-The following example illustrates how certain issues, in relation to price only, might be considered by the Employer at tender evaluation stage If criteria relating to technical merit is part of an award (e.g. price 60%: technical merit 40%) it should be evaluated at the same time and the results merged with the results of the price assessment to determine which is the most economically advantageous tender.
+7.5.1 Introduction The following example illustrates how certain issues, in relation to price only, might be considered by the Employer at tender evaluation stage If criteria relating to technical merit is part of an award (e.g. price 60%: technical merit 40%) it should be evaluated at the same time and the results merged with the results of the price assessment to determine which is the most economically advantageous tender.

-7.5.2 Sample project

-The working assumption is a public works project with:

-The contract is the Public Works for Civil Engineering Works Designed by the Employer (PW-CF3);

-The project estimated value is €25 million; and

-The construction period is 30 months.

-The following contingent items are included in the tender documents:

-40 delay days;

-1,800 hours for a craftsman;

-1,800 hours for an apprentice;

-2,400 hours for a general operative;

-€250,000 estimate for materials; and

-€100,0008 estimate for plant, including rates of €120.30 per hour for special plant item 'A' and €125.30 per hour for special plant item 'B'.
+7.5.2 Sample project The working assumption is a public works The contract is the Public Works for Civil Employer (PW-CF3); 1 0 The project estimated value is €25 million; and The construction period is 30 months.
+The following contingent items are included in the tender documents: 40 delay days; €105,642 estimate for labour comprising: 1,800 hours for a Craft Worker; €18.93 8 x 1,800 = €34,074 1,800 hours for an Apprentice (Year 4); €17.04 9 x 1,800 = €30,672 2,400 hours for a Category 1 Worker; €17.04 10 x 2,400 = €40,896 Total €105,642 €250,000 estimate for materials; and €100,000 11 estimate for plant, including raplant item 'A' and €125.30 per hour for spectrum.
+1 1